Attorneys: Utility's ex-CEO planned payments in Ohio scandal

 The two attorneys, under order from a federal judge to reveal the names, wrote in a court document that former FirstEnergy CEO Chuck Jones and senior vice president Michael Dowling were responsible for the company's role.

-Both Jones and Dowling were fired by FirstEnergy in October 2020 for violating the company’s policies and code of conduct — three months after federal investigators arrested one of Ohio’s most powerful politicians in what has been called the biggest corruption scandal in state history.
+FirstEnergy fired Jones and Dowling in October 2020 for what the company said were violations of its policies and code of conduct — three months after federal investigators arrested one of Ohio’s most powerful politicians in what has been called the biggest corruption scandal in state history.

+An attorney for the former CEO said Wednesday that the statements in the court documents are not evidence, and reiterated that Jones “did not engage in any unlawful conduct or violate any of FirstEnergy’s policies.”

+Messages seeking comment were left with Dowling's attorneys.
+Neither of the former FirstEnergy officials have been criminally charged in the investigation.

 Although the firing of the two executives had implied the scheme was authorized at the highest levels of the company, this is the first time any FirstEnergy executives have been publicly linked to arranging the payments.